sky lagoon entrance

 5. Mykt – Apply Sky Lagoon’s signature body scrub meant to exfoliate and detoxify your skin.

-6. Gufa – Step into the steam room to help your body absorb the scrub’s benefits
+6. Gufa- Step into the steam room to help your body absorb the scrub’s benefits

 7. Saft – After a quick rinse in the shower, your journey ends with a Kraekiber Berry elixir.
 This drink is meant to symbolize renewal and vigor.

 Overall, the 7-step ritual is something I highly recommend everyone experiences.
 My personal favorite steps were the cold mist and the body scrub.
 I am not a huge fan of sauna’s or steam rooms as they tend to make me feel very anxious.
-Because of this I did not spend the full time in these steps..
+Because of this I did not spend the full time in these steps.
 No one is making you stay at each step for a certain amount of time.
-The whole ritual is taken at your own pace allowing you to tailor it to your comfort level while still experiencing the whole process.
+The whole ritual is taken at your own pace and allowing you to tailor it to your comfort level while still experiencing the whole process.

 Dining at Sky Lagoon